CozyFerret/sharepoint-migration-tool/README.md

 ## Disclaimer

 This tool is provided as-is without warranty.
 Always test thoroughly before using in production environments.
+The destructive mode modifies files in-place, so always make backups before using this mode.